OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 ParallelSystem
 +++++++++++++++

+Both SerialSystem and ParallelSystem inherit from ``CompoundSystem``, which is never used in the System Hierarchy.

 ParamSystem
 ++++++++++++

+If your model contains a driver that allows ``Parameters``, then the system hierarchy will contain a ``ParamSystem`` for each parameter.
+This system does little calculation and is mostly a bookkeeping entity.

 .. _`ParamSystem`:

 .. figure:: arch_paramsystem-1.png
    :align: center
    :alt: Parameters are contained in parameter systems.

+This figure shows a model where a component named 'Comp1', with input 'Comp1.x' and output 'Compx1.y' is contained in the workflow of a driver that has a parameter and an objective.
+The parameter gives us a ParamSystem called 'Comp1.x' which comes before 'Comp1' in the subsystem execution order.
+The objective also gives us another SimpleSystem that executes last.

 OpaqueSystem
 +++++++++++++